 There is no shame in the modify game — that’s my postpartum mantra!

 7-minute abs!
 This core workout will challenge every ab muscle you have.
-It specifically targets the deep transverse abdominal muscles, obliques, lower abs, and upper abs, or rectus abdominis muscles) — all necessary for a strong core!
+It specifically targets the deep transverse abdominal muscles, obliques, lower abs, and upper abs (or rectus abdominis muscles) — all necessary for a strong core!

 An intense ab workout consisting of 7 ab exercises (several of which I borrowed from these 18 Best Ab Exercises for Women post).